smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 The Solution
 ===============================================================================

-At this point we knew exactly where the issue was and came up with three fixes that would solve it.
+At this point we knew exactly where the issue was and came up with three ways to fix it.

 1. **Change all the code to not return values using this pattern.**
    At this point there was enough code spread out far enough that it would have